-- 3.3.1. the availability and accessibility of accurate data on safety-related events and conditions needed for safety-related traffic information and incident management services; - 3.3.2. the deployment or use of the means to detect or identify safety-related events and conditions; - 3.3.3. the identification and use of a standardised list of safety related traffic events ('universal traffic messages') which should be communicated to ITS users free of charge; - 3.3.4. the compatibility and the integration of 'universal traffic messages' into ITS services for real-time traffic and multimodal travel information.

-3.4.
-Specifications for other actions

-3.4.1.
-The definition of the necessary measures to support the safety of road users with respect to their on-board Human-Machine-Interface and the use of nomadic devices including cell phones, to support the driving task and/or the transport operation, as well as the security of the in-vehicle communications which fall outside the scope of Regulation (EU) 2018/858 of the European Parliament and of the Council3, Regulation (EU) No 167/2013 of the European Parliament and of the Council4 and Regulation (EU) No 168/2013 of the European Parliament and of the Council5.
+- 3.3.1. the availability and accessibility of accurate data on safety-related events and conditions needed for safety-related traffic information and incident management services; - 3.3.2. the deployment or use of the means to detect or identify safety-related events and conditions; - 3.3.3. the identification and use of a standardised list of safety related traffic events ('universal traffic messages') which should be communicated to ITS users free of charge; - 3.3.4. the compatibility and the integration of 'universal traffic messages' into ITS services for real-time traffic and multimodal travel information. - 3.4.
+Specifications for other actions - 3.4.1.
+The definition of the necessary measures to support the safety of road users with respect to their on-board Human-Machine-Interface and the use of nomadic devices including cell phones, to support the driving task and/or the transport operation, as well as the security of the in-vehicle communications which fall outside the scope of Regulations (EU) 2018/858, (EU) No 167/2013 and (EU) No 168/2013 of the European Parliament and of the Council.